 Security Incident Response

 The National Institute of Standards and Technology’s Cybersecurity Framework is used to more effectively classify risk and set strategic security priorities at the University of Pittsburgh.
 To help protect the University, we utilize a robust and layered array of centralized security measures.
-These measures include application monitoring, enterprise network firewalls, network monitoring, proactive auditing, secure remote access solutions, security reviews of third-party vendors, advanced detection and prevention tools, and more.
+These measures include application monitoring, enterprise network firewalls, network monitoring, proactive auditing, VPN solutions, security reviews of third-party vendors, advanced detection and prevention tools, and more.

 Incident response services are offered to help the University mitigate damage or losses that can be caused by security threats.
 We are responsible for authorizing administrative access to Student Record Systems, including the Student Information System (PeopleSoft).

 - The Account Administration service enables the University to manage its account services in an effort to securely verify and protect its identity:

 - Those who utilize our Pitt Email (Outlook) service are also provided with access to select services to securely manage email communications: